seanfoo73/LeapExperiments/README.md

 You can find all demos in the <b>Demos</b> folder.

-<b>LeapCinderVectorField.exe</b> - Just wave your fingers over the leap motion controller.
-The arrows should point to the closest finger.
+<p><b>LeapCinderVectorField.exe</b> - Just wave your fingers over the leap motion controller.
+The arrows should point to the closest finger.</p>
-<b>LeapFishy.exe</b> - Swipe to move the fish around.
-Right now you can only conusme fishes smaller than you.
-More game functionality later.
+<p><b>LeapFishy.exe</b> - Swipe to move the fish around.
+Right now you can only consume fishes smaller than you.
+More game functionality later.</p>

-<b>LeapCinderRain.exe</b> - Right now the rain just bounces off your fingers back into the sky.
-This is a WIP.
+<p><b>LeapCinderRain.exe</b> - Right now the rain just bounces off your fingers back into the sky.
+This is a WIP.</p>

 The projects are done using the Leap SDK and Cinder